For UK organisations that handle sensitive data

 The technical part lives in your cloud.
 What your team sees is closer to the chat tools they're already used to.

-Six capabilities cover the shape of what's possible: where your data ends up, whose rules the assistant follows, how it stays grounded in your own knowledge, how it reasons across many of your documents at once, how it connects to the systems you already use, and how it stays portable when models change.
+Six capabilities cover the shape of what's possible: where your data ends up, whose rules the assistant follows, how it sticks to your own facts instead of making things up, how it reasons across many of your documents at once, how it connects to the systems you already use, and how it keeps working as AI tools change.

 Each capability is illustrated with a short clip from a real build.